htdebeer/svg-cards-to-png/README.md

 [SVG-cards](https://github.com/htdebeer/SVG-cards), I found that using [`USE`](https://developer.mozilla.org/en/docs/Web/SVG/Element/use) elements to show a lot of cards performed badly.
-To speed things up, bitmap representations of the SVG cards could seemed a good idea.
+To speed things up, bitmap representations of the SVG cards seemed a good idea.

 I first tried converting the SVG cards to PNG in the web browser by drawing the [SVG dom into the HTML